INRIA/scikit-learn-mooc/slides/learning_validation_curves.md

 ???

-As we increase the sample size, the test error decreases while the train error increases: the models are less overfitting.
+As we increase the sample size, the test error decreases while the train error increases: the model is overfitting less.

 ---